Type3limit/TimelineWidget/README.md

 ## Characteristic:

-all the widgets can be serialize to json or xml ,which is also can deserialize back to the origin(*still in TODO list*), thus, the widget can support multi-editors to work on it.
+all the widgets can be serialized to json or xml ,which is also can deserialize back to the origin(*still in TODO list*), thus, the widget can support multi-editors to work on it.

 ## Notice: